Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 <h3> Setting up the Script Parameters </h3> <br>

 <p> Each of the variables that were assigned “arcpy.GetParameterAsText” need to be defined for the script to be usable.
-Figure 2 below depics the parameter settings.  </p> <br>
+For both of the spatial layers, they must be input as a "feature layer" Data Type.
+The other three parameters are simply fields.
+The "Default" values  Figure 2 below depicts the parameter settings.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ctqad00.jpg" class="center" style="width: 625px">
 <figcaption> Figure 2.
 The Parameter Settings for the Python Script inside ArcGIS Pro </figcaption>
 </figure> <br>

+<h3> Some Cartographic Products Created with Areal Proportion Analysis </h3> <br>

+<p>  </p> <br>

   <div id="myModal" class="modal">